 Use Caching Plugin

 To optimize the WordPress website static assets delivery, you should use a WordPress caching plugin.
-We use WP Rocket plugin in this website for caching.
-It is a very good caching plugin with user friendly settings.
-You will see a drastic change WordPress site load time after setting up WP Rocket.
+We use the WP Rocket plugin on this website for caching.
+It is a very good caching plugin with user-friendly settings.
+You will see a drastic change in WordPress site load time after setting up WP Rocket.
 You can check out WP Rocket Plugin Review for more information.

-If you need any help for this setup, please contact me at [email protected]
+If you need any help with this setup, please contact me at [email protected]